Last Updated on September 8, 2024 by Rebecca Lake

 Rakuten is hands-down my favorite cashback app.
 With Rakuten, you can shop online or in stores and earn up to 40% cashback at partner retailers.

 Plus, you can earn a $10 introductory welcome bonus and up to $30 in bonus cash each time your refer friends and family to Rakuten.
-I’ve made close to $1,500 with the app and it’s one of the easiest ways to make money for Christmas.
+I’ve made over $1,500 with the app and it’s one of the easiest ways to make money for Christmas.

 Want to Get Cash Back When You Shop?